-The designated teacher for Child Protection is the Headteacher, Mr Thomson and in his absence the Deputy Headteacher, Miss Wardman.
-Should Mr Thomson and Miss Wardman be absent the matter should then be referred to our other Grainne Burns the Department of Education and Children’s Child Protection and Safeguarding Officer.
+The designated teacher for Child Protection is the Headteacher, Ms Owens and in her absence the Deputy Headteacher, Miss Wardman.
+Should Ms Owens and Miss Wardman be absent the matter should then be referred to our other Grainne Burns the Department of Education and Children’s Child Protection and Safeguarding Officer.

 3.2 Aims and objectives:

 Rushen Primary School aims to support every young person to achieve the five outcomes identified in the Chief Minister’s Strategy for Children and Young People.
 Consequently, the overall aim of this policy is to safeguard and promote the health of the children in our care (in situations where child abuse is suspected, our paramount responsibility is to the child).

 • Continuing to develop awareness in all staff of the need for Child Protection (particular care should be taken with children with disabilities and SEN) and their responsibilities in identifying abuse.